How to have a safe Thanksgiving during a pandemic

 - Monitor all for COVID-19 symptoms

 The Red Cross also recommends all to have a plan in place if someone who visits during the holidays does become infected with COVID-19.
-This includes quarantining, staying in touch with doctor and monitoring symptoms.
+This includes quarantining, staying in touch with the doctor, and monitoring symptoms.

-Jefferson County Board of Legislators Chairman Scott Gray also shared recommendations North Country residents should take in preparation for the holiday season and as COVID-19 cases surge.
-Gray strongly urged North Country residents to avoid gatherings this holiday season.

 Although additional safety precautions are recommended due to the virus.
 Many annual risks, such as fire hazards should be considered as well.
 A National Red Cross survey determined that cooking is the top cause of home fires nationwide.